 Finding Blogs in Your Niche

 To start the process of driving the right traffic to your blog through commenting, you need to create a list of blogs to comment on.
 One place to start is by Googling “blog directories.”
-You can find several online blog directories that curate blogs on a range of topics.
+You can find several online blog directories that curate blogs on various topics.
 You can also search Google for blogs on your topic.
 Methods for finding blogs may vary depending on how small of a niche you write in.
 For instance, if you are writing a cooking blog, you can find hundreds of excellent blogs to comment on.
-In fact, it is a good idea to further narrow your niche to baking or cake making.
-However, if your blog is about making craft flowers out of paper, then your available list of similar blogs may be shorter.
+In fact, it is a good idea further to narrow your niche to baking or cake making.
+However, if your blog is about making craft flowers out of paper, your available list of similar blogs may be shorter.

 Additional reading on generating traffic for your website includes: